 We are a global energy transition platform, pulling together the different parts of intelligent leadership, we catalyse smart and informed dialogue.
 Most of all, we try and curate new experiences which are fundamental to having the practical knowledge to actually move the needle on secure, affordable and inclusive energy transition.

-The true strength of the World Energy Council comes from its network of over 3,000 organisations and from its member committees in over 90 countries
+The true strength of the World Energy Council comes from its network of over 3,000 member organisations in around 90 countries

 We are member-driven, stakeholder-focused and work across and in support of the energy communities regardless of country, sector, region, resource, or technology.

 The World Energy Council has developed an interactive tool - The World Energy Issues Monitor.
 The Monitor is an annual reality check of 2,000+ leaders worldwide focusing on the challenges of energy transition.

 The maps present the key energy issues, regional and local variances, and how these have changed over time.
 The tool allows the preparation of different maps for comparison.
 You can manipulate data by geography, time or by highlighting specific energy issues.

 This tool can be used by energy leaders, shapers and innovators to understand regional perspective about national and global energy transitions.
 The Issues Monitor tool provides a window to the issues, concerns and action priorities that global energy leaders are focused on.